IvyZ23/61040-portfolio/assignments/assignment2.md

 ### Stakeholders

 -   Trip Participants – friends or family who want to go on trips together but struggle with the coordination process
--   Trip Organizers – person in the group who usually takes on the responsibility of coordinating logistics and faces most of the stress.
+-   Trip Organizers – person in the group who usually takes on the responsibility of coordinating logistics and faces most of the stress
--   Travel Service Providers (airlines, hotels, activity companies) – affected when group bookings get delayed, changed, or canceled because of unorganized planning
+-   Travel Service Providers (airlines, hotels, activity companies) – affected when group bookings get delayed, changed, or canceled because of disorganized planning

 ### Evidence